-Besides the Clatsop Indians, the Native American tribes in the area included the Chinook, Tillimook, Coquille, Salish, Nez Perce, Coos, as well as many other tribes along the Columbia River.
+Besides the Clatsop Indians, the Native American tribes in the area included the Chinook, Tillimook, Coquille, Salish, Nez Perce, and Coos, as well as many other tribes along the Columbia River.

 Philip Gearhart (Clatsop Co.
 Historical Society #9139-00G)